 Why Would A Person Snort Melatonin?

-In truth, snorting melatonin is harmful to the body and cannot be proven as a known method to achieve any desired effects.
+People often believe that snorting a drug creates faster uptake and more intense effects.
+This is generally true for some drugs which can be absorbed through the nasal passage ways.
+However, snorting melatonin is harmful to the body and has not been proven to increase the substance’s effects.
 It is most effectively taken sublingually or in pill form.
-People that decide to snort melatonin may take it in conjunction with other sedatives or central nervous system depressants, which can have dangerous results.
+People may take it in conjunction with other sedatives or central nervous system depressants, which can have dangerous results.

 Effects Of Snorting Crushed Up Melatonin Pills